-Yes it can and it will retain the blue colouring enhancing it making it more vibrant.
+Yes it can, and it will retain the blue colouring, enhancing it and making it more vibrant.
 It will effectively turbocharge it.
-Our glass survey and test will highlight issues here but you may be asked for the comprehensive glass specifications occasionally if on obscure glass has been installed so our computer modelling for the glass risk assessments is accurate.
+Our glass survey and test will highlight any issues.
 This is free of charge and part of our service.

 Can it be used with existing blinds?

-Yes it can when is comes to the windows but the roof blinds need to be removed to install the films and we haven’t had customer who ever wants them refitting due to the extra dust and insects they collect.
-Window film doesn’t create additional surfaces like blinds to collect dirt.
+It can with windows, but roof blinds need to be removed to install the films.
+We haven’t had a customer yet who hasn’t wanted them refitting due to the extra dust and insects they collect.

 Can we contact CoolGlass to advise us on the best way to go regarding a new conservatory?

-Yes you can because we are problem solvers we will give you impartial and ethical advice on the best way forward for your individual needs and we can even recommend trusted companies to carry out the work for you using our recommendations.
+Yes, you can because we are problem solvers.
+We will give you impartial and ethical advice on the best way forward for your individual needs.

-90% of the time yes as it gives much better durability (up to 25 years) but sometimes due to the type of glass or access reasons external films are used but they will still give you 10 years good service.
+Almost all the time they are, as this gives much better durability (up to 25 years).
+Sometimes though, due to the type of glass or availability of access, external films are used.
+They will still give you 10 years of good service though.

-Is there a special way to clean film?
+Is there a special way to clean the film?

-Not really we recommend using just water and a Streak free cloth but a traditional squeegee or soft brush using pure water is suitable.
-You will be given a comprehensive after care leaflet with the do’s and don’ts and all the frequently asked questions about the application often a the time of ordering so you know in advance what to expect immediately after the installation.
+Not really.
+We recommend using just water and a streak-free cloth, but a traditional squeegee or soft brush using pure water is suitable.
+You will be given a comprehensive after-care leaflet with the do’s and dont’s and all the frequently asked questions at the time of ordering.

-Yes it can and if that is priority to you we can adjust which film is going to give you more privacy but this would be discussed during every survey and consultation.
+Yes, they can.
+If that is your priority, we can adjust to whichever film is going to give you more privacy, but this would be discussed during every survey and consultation.